 - Decorations (such as bells, ribbons, pine cones, etc.)

-Now that you have gathered your supplies, here is what you do:
+Now that you have gathered your supplies, here is what you’re going to do:

 - Cut your branches into 5” pieces.